thomasslloyd/GlobalColor/README.md

 # GlobalColor
 colorFinderMulti: A proposed method to determine the mean color of large geographic regions.

-Shephard: Means of collecting image data for the stufy
+Shephard: Means of collecting image data for the study.